Skip to content

 • Amplifies alcohol's effects: Hormonal changes (5) during perimenopause can make you more sensitive to alcohol, intensifying its impact.

-• Include cruciferous vegetables like broccoli and kale in your meals, it’s a great help to boost those detoxification pathways.
+• Include cruciferous vegetables like broccoli and kale in your meals to boost detoxification pathways.

-• Avoid highly processed foods for a while, giving your liver some breathing room.
+• Stay away from highly processed foods, giving your liver some breathing room.

-Energy drain during perimenopause: why you might still feel long-term fatigue after alcohol in perimenopause
+Why you might feel more lingering fatigue after alcohol in perimenopause

-The lingering exhaustion many feel in January isn’t just the result of late nights.
-For women in perimenopause, hormonal fluctuations make it harder for the body to recover from disrupted sleep and excess sugar or alcohol.
+The lingering exhaustion many feel isn’t just the result of a busy schedule.
+For women in perimenopause, hormonal fluctuations make it harder for the body to recover from disrupted sleep, blood sugar imbalances, or the effects of alcohol (7).

-Add to that, cortisol, the body’s primary stress hormone, can stay elevated after weeks of indulgence, leaving you feeling tired but wired.
+Add to that, cortisol (that's the body’s primary stress hormone) can stay elevated, leaving you feeling tired but wired.

 Energy recovery starts with small steps: